 You can request the Pandemic Response Box free of charge.
 It will be dispatched to you at the earliest opportunity.

 View the structures of the compounds included in Pandemic Response Box.
 This excel document also includes other useful information like Compound ID, trivial name, molecular weight, salt, AlogP, ChEMBL reference, literature reference where ChEMBL reference is not available for reported biological activity.
-Plate map and Biological Data on Pandemic Response Box compounds will be available soon.
+View the plate map for the Pandemic Response Box.

 Scientific input or advice

 MMV would be pleased to hear about the results generated from research on the Pandemic Response Box.
 Depending on the query, MMV or a partner organization might also be able to provide you with advice or additional samples to further your work.
 Please contact us.